Biodegradation: Environmental and social effects

 Plastic pollution from illegal dumping poses health risks to wildlife.
 Animals often mistake plastics for food, resulting in intestinal entanglement.
 Slow-degrading chemicals, like polychlorinated biphenyls (PCBs), nonylphenol (NP), and pesticides also found in plastics, can release into environments and subsequently also be ingested by wildlife.

 These chemicals also play a role in human health, as consumption of tainted food (in processes called biomagnification and bioaccumulation) has been linked to issues such as cancers, neurological dysfunction, and hormonal changes.
 A well-known example of biomagnification impacting health in recent times is the increased exposure to dangerously high levels of mercury in fish, which can affect sex hormones in humans.

 In efforts to remediate the damages done by slow-degrading plastics, detergents, metals, and other pollutants created by humans, economic costs have become a concern.
 Marine litter in particular is notably difficult to quantify and review.
 Researchers at the World Trade Institute estimate that cleanup initiatives' cost (specifically in ocean ecosystems) has hit close to thirteen billion dollars a year.
 The main concern stems from marine environments, with the biggest cleanup efforts centering around garbage patches in the ocean.
-In 2017, a garbage patch the size of Mexico was found in the Pacific Ocean.
+The Great Pacific Garbage Patch, a garbage patch the size of Mexico, is located in the Pacific Ocean.
 It is estimated to be upwards of a million square miles in size.
 While the patch contains more obvious examples of litter (plastic bottles, cans, and bags), tiny microplastics are nearly impossible to clean up.
-National Geographic reports that even more non-biodegradable materials are finding their way into vulnerable environments - nearly thirty-eight million pieces a year.
+National Geographic reports that even more non-biodegradable materials are finding their way into vulnerable environments – nearly thirty-eight million pieces a year.

 Materials that have not degraded can also serve as shelter for invasive species, such as tube worms and barnacles.
 When the ecosystem changes in response to the invasive species, resident species and the natural balance of resources, genetic diversity, and species richness is altered.
 These factors may support local economies in way of hunting and aquaculture, which suffer in response to the change.
 Similarly, coastal communities which rely heavily on ecotourism lose revenue thanks to a buildup of pollution, as their beaches or shores are no longer desirable to travelers.
 The World Trade Institute also notes that the communities who often feel most of the effects of poor biodegradation are poorer countries without the means to pay for their cleanup.
 In a positive feedback loop effect, they in turn have trouble controlling their own pollution sources.